GLAD I MET YOU

 . . .
 I’m so glad I met you.”

 The words hung in the warm air for a moment, filling the space between them.
-Jack realized he was holding his breath, and he slowly let it out.
+Jack held his breath.
 Her head bowed again, Sarah quietly whispered, “Wow, amazing.”

 His mind raced.
 What did she mean?
 Amazing good—she wanted this, too?
 Or amazing bad—he was just another womanizer?
 Maybe she’d throw coffee in his face and he’d lose everything—the café, Alain, what little life he had cultivated here.